Sadly the answer is ‘not really’.

 For summer descents of canyons in the North Island, a cheap full length 2mm wetsuit (from department shops) is likely to suffice.

-Two piece 5mm diving wetsuits may be cheaply bought at second hand shops or on Trademe.
+Two piece 5mm diving wetsuits may often be cheaply bought at second hand shops or on Trademe.
 These are often quite warm, but are also bulky and make movement difficult in the canyons.
 They can be a reasonable and inexpensive option when starting out.
 Consider glueing extra layers of neoprene over the knees and elbows of the suit, as these areas wear quickly when canyoning.

 There are many different companies both in NZ and abroad that make specialist Canyoning wetsuits.
-An internet search will reveal these.

 I use a custom made 4/3mm Titanium Canyoning wetsuit by SeventhWave, a company from Christchurch.
 This suit is expensive, but very warm and extremely comfortable and flexible.
 When conditions are expected to be cold, I take along a 2mm neoprene vest, purchased inexpensively from ‘The Warehouse’ for some extra warmth.